-Table 3.6.3.B.
+Table 5.4.3.B.
 Notes

-Remote parking spaces shall be measured in walking distance from nearest point of the parking area to nearest point of the subject property where the principal use is located
+- Remote parking spaces shall be measured in walking distance from nearest point of the parking area to nearest point of the subject property where the principal use is located. - Remote parking lots shall abide by all parking design standards set forth in the LDC. - Remote parking plans shall be submitted to the Director for review on forms per the Director's discretion.

-Figure 3.6.1.
+Figure 5.4.3.B.
 Maximum Allowed Distance for Remote Parking for Traditional Districts (Illustrative Purposes Only)

-3.6.5.
+5.4.4.
 Design Standards